What is the Girls Advisory Board (GAB)?

-The Girls Advisory Board (GAB) is a program for girls in Maine who are in 9th-12th grade.
-GAB members work with the Board of Directors, President, and Program Director to plan events, make sure programs at Hardy Girls Healthy Women cover what girls need and want, and work on changing the world to make it more girl friendly and positive for girls to grow in.
-GAB is a great opportunity for girls to practice their leadership, engage in social action projects, and keep the organization current on challenges facing girls today.
-Check out the current members of the Girls Advisory Board.
+Young women from around the state in 9th-12th grades work with the Hardy Girls Healthy Women (HGHW) Board of Directors and staff to plan events, make sure programs cover what girls need and want, and work on creating a more positive and girl-friendly world for girls to grow in.
+GAB provides opportunities to gain leadership experience, engage in social action projects, and help keep the organization current on the challenges and triumphs of today’s girls.

 We are a group of Maine high school girls, passionate about girls’ and women’s empowerment regardless of their race, class, ethnicity, gender, sexuality, or ability.
 We create community conversations, listen to girls and give them (and ourselves) opportunities to find their voice, support each other, create change and embrace uniqueness.

 16-20 Maine high school girls

 Applications open in May and members are notified of acceptance to GAB by August.